PoojaBahuguni/practice/README.md

 git add <file> - Add files to staging git status - status of working tree git commit - commit changes in staging to remote repo

+git branch mybranch - will create a new beanch git checkout mybranch - will go to that branch